William G. Smith Jr.

 Chairman, President and Chief Executive Officer of Southern Company Services

-Connally earned a bachelor’s degree in mechanical engineering from the Georgia Institute of Technology.
-He completed the Goizueta Executive Education Program at Emory University.
+Mr. Connally earned a bachelor’s degree in mechanical engineering from the Georgia Institute of Technology.
+He completed executive education programs at Emory University’s Goizueta Business School, the Massachusetts Institute of Technology and the National Academy for Nuclear Training's Reactor Technology Course for Utility Executives.

 Robert Antoine